maxieds/AndroidFilePickerLight/WorkingItems.md

 new storage and access permissions that are popping up as Android devices being to migrate to SDK >= 11 (codename *Android* **Q**).

-## TODO and feature request for future bursts of coder energy
+## Feature request for future bursts of coder energy

 * The ``BasicFileProvider`` class has built-in functionality to query the top of the most recent documents list.
 Perhaps this action would make a good naviagation folder alongside the